 We at Delta Kits recommend drilling during the windshield repair process in three situations: (1) those where you are unable to get the resin to flow into the break, (2) to anchor a crack longer than a couple of inches in length, and (3) when a pit must be capped for the injector to seal properly.

-In most cases repair resin will be able to fill the break if you are properly using Delta Kits equipment, even when there is very little glass missing from the impact point.
+In most cases, repair resin will be able to fill the break if you are properly using Delta Kits equipment, even when there is very little glass missing from the impact point.
 Many technicians drill the break to create a large channel so the resin will flow more easily.
 This does speed up the repair, but it also affects the repair cosmetically.
 Each time you drill a break there will be a visible drill hole.
-It is up to you to decide if the cosmetic difference is worth the extra couple minutes.
-To me it is definitely worth the wait if the end result is a better cosmetic appearance.
+It is up to you to decide if the cosmetic difference is worth the extra couple of minutes.
+To me, it is definitely worth the wait if the result is a better cosmetic appearance.